 Uzuegbunam v.
 Preczewski

 Description: In 2016, Georgia Gwinnett College officials stopped student Chike Uzuegbunam not once, but twice, from peacefully sharing his Christian faith with fellow students on his college campus.
 First, officials said he had to get advance permission to use one of two tiny speech zones that made up far less than 1% of the campus and were only open 10% of the week.
 Despite following these policies, Chike was again prevented from speaking.
 After ADF challenged the unconstitutional policies, Georgia Gwinnett argued that Chike’s speech should receive no constitutional protection, changed its policy, and claimed it should be able to avoid any penalty for violating Chike’s free speech rights.
-Two courts agreed.
-Now the Supreme Court has agreed to hear Chike’s case.
+Two courts agreed, but the Supreme Court decided to hear Chike’s case and ruled in his favor.

 - Pronunciation guide: Chike Uzuegbunam (CHEE’-kay Oo-zah-BUN’-um), Preczewski (Preh-SHEV’-skee)